 JOURNEY THROUGH TIME 10 - MEDIEVAL TIMES- Sue Rothberg - This yearlong course, which meets for 32 weeks, examines the impact of the church, chivalry, and feudalism on the development of Europe during the Medieval Time period.
-The JTT 10 literature explores the heroic adventures of epic warriors such as Beowulf, Roland, King Arthur, Siegfried, and Dante.
+JTT 10's literature explores the heroic adventures of epic warriors such as Beowulf, Roland, King Arthur, Siegfried, and Dante.
 A variety of interesting and fun projects, Reader's Theaters, group skits, and a Medieval Banquet make this an exciting year for both literature and history.
 This year's writing focuses on advanced expository paragraphs with sub-topic sentences, and various college essay formats, including the MLA Style research paper.
 Students will be challenged to think critically as they research a medieval history topic for the research paper.
 With an oral presentation at the end of the year, students learn to present their research findings to the class and defend their research.
-Textbooks: JTT Book of Readings 10, World History BJU Textbook 5th ed., Vocabulary from Classical Roots C, Famous Men of the Middle, and The Writing Handbook.
+Textbooks: JTT Book of Readings 10, World History BJU Textbook 5th ed., Vocabulary from Classical Roots C, Famous Men of the Middle Ages, and The Writing Handbook.
 Paperbacks will be listed on the syllabus.
-Time: Mondays; 1-4 pm Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$1195; after 7/4 \$1250 Homework for the summer: Read Dover edition of Beowulf.
-What is the Flipped Classroom or FlipIt?
-The flipped classroom is a pedagogical model in which the typical lecture and homework elements of a course are reversed.
-Short video lectures (PowerPoints, videos, or other media) are viewed by students at home before the class session, while in-class time is devoted to collaborative activities, projects, or discussions.
-This exciting methodology fits the JTT model perfectly.
-Juniors and seniors, in preparation for college, will assume more of the responsibility for studing and learning background information to be ready for class discussions, Socratic Seminars, and other in-class group activities.
-Implemented in 2019-20, this methodology has been a big hit at HEP TX.
-Joanne Juren and HEP TX were awarded a grant by the Nobel Family's National Society of High School Scholars to use to purchase additional materials to enhance the use of the FlipIt method in the JTT program.
+Time: Mondays; 1-4 pm Dates: 8/12-12/9/24 and 1/6-4/28/25 (Labor Day off) Cost: \$1250; after 7/4 \$1275 Homework for the summer: Read Dover edition of Beowulf.

-JOURNEY THROUGH TIME 11 - THE RENAISSANCE & THE AGE OF REASON - Joanne Juren - The first semester of this 32-week course is an extensive survey of the history and literature of the Renaissance & Reformation period and the second semester.
-The Age of Reason, looks in depth at the philosophies of the Enlightenment, which led to the birth of America.
+flipit flipit JOURNEY THROUGH TIME 11 - THE RENAISSANCE & THE AGE OF REASON - Joanne Juren -The first semester of this 32-week course is an extensive survey of the history and literature of the Renaissance & Reformation period and the second semester, The Age of Reason, looks in depth at the philosophies of the Enlightenment, which led to the birth of America.
 Students will read and analyze primary source documents and learn to use primary sources in analytical writing.
 The first semester will focus on the research paper and various types of essays; the second semester on journalism, satire, and various methods of paragraph development.
 From Shakespeare to Swift, the literature entertains and makes one think.
 Using the Flip-It methodology, students will view media (PowerPoints, movies, videos, etc.) at home leaving valuable class time for a variety of interesting projects; Socratic Seminars; Fishbowl Discussion; group skits; Readers Theaters; art explorations; and historical and literary class celebrations.
 These activities make this an exciting year for both literature and history.
 Textbooks: JTT Book of Readings 11, World History BJU Textbook 5th ed. and, The Writing Handbook, Vocabulary from Classical Roots D, Macbeth, Hamlet, Don Quixote, Christmas Carol, Frankenstein, and Pride and Prejudice.
 Students must have a computer and access to the internet.
-Time: Mondays; 1:00-4:00 pm Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$1195; after 7/4 \$1250 Homework for the summer: Read Dover's Children's Edition of Don Quixote; Macbeth flipit
+Time: Mondays; 1:00-4:00 pm Dates: 8/12-12/9/24 and 1/6-4/28/25 (Labor Day off) Cost: \$1250; after 7/4 \$1275 Homework for the summer: Read Dover's Children's Edition of Don Quixote